La leyenda de los Chaneques

 La leyenda de los Chaneques is a 2023 Mexican animated horror-adventure film produced by Ánima.
-It is the seventh installment to the Leyendas series, and is a direct follow-up to La leyenda del Charro Negro.
+Directed by Marvick Núñez, it is the seventh installment to the Leyendas series, and is a direct follow-up to La leyenda del Charro Negro.
 The film's story focuses on the Chaneque folklore.

 It was released on ViX on July 14, 2023.

 Plot

 Five years after the events of Charro Negro, Leo and Nando journey to Veracruz where they meet a boy whose father was kidnapped by the Chaneques.
 To combat them, Leo would have to face them without his powers he once had.